 It’s important to treat your RA early to prevent damage to your joints.
 It’s best to see a doctor who knows rheumatoid arthritis inside and out, even if your condition is mild.
 Ideally, you should see a rheumatologist -- a specialist in arthritis.

-If that’s your situation, try to find a rheumatologist who can work with your primary care doctor to treat your arthritis.
-You will still need to see the rheumatologist occasionally, but your primary care doctor may handle your day-to-day treatment.
+If you can’t see a rheumatologist for all your RA care, look for one who will partner with your regular doctor.
+You’ll still need to see the rheumatologist once in a while, but your primary care doctor may handle your day-to-day treatment.

-If it’s just not possible to see a rheumatologist at all, look for a primary care doctor who treats many people with RA and ask if they can work with a rheumatologist remotely.
+If it’s not possible to see a rheumatologist at all, look for a primary care doctor who treats many people with RA and ask if they can work with a rheumatologist remotely.

 You Should Feel Comfortable With Your Doctor

 It’s simple: You need to be able to tell your doctor what’s going on, and they should be able to communicate clearly to support you.

 Your doctor should also help you better understand your RA, what to expect from treatment, and what complementary treatments might help or hurt your condition.

 To make the best match, think about: